tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 150 gp**/**1 recovery

-**Effect:** You magically hold shut one nonmagical door, gate, window, shutter, or similar device.
+**Effect:** You magically hold shut one non-magical door, gate, window, shutter, or similar device.

 **Skill Check:** Your Arcana skill check sets the DC for the Athletics check or Thievery check needed to force the held portal open, which discharges the ritual.
 A creature using Arcana can instead make an Arcana skill check against the same DC to discharge the ritual.